ALievre/5ISS_Portfolio/src/data/tabs/projects_portfolio.md

     </tr>
     <tr>
        <td style="border: 1px #42a5f5 solid; font-weight: bold;">Innovative project</td>
-       <td style="border: 1px #42a5f5 solid;">Student of Industrial project, linked to a key problematic in IoT or embedded systems of today.
-Project managed by a team of six students of different backgrounds, with a final product presentation and demonstration at the end of the semester.</td>
+       <td style="border: 1px #42a5f5 solid;">Project managed by a team of five students from different backgrounds, with a final product presentation and demonstration at the end of the semester.</td>
     </tr>
     <tr>
        <td style="border: 1px #42a5f5 solid; font-weight: bold;">English</td>
-       <td style="border: 1px #42a5f5 solid;">Linked with the innovative project, the english class requires some deliverables in addition to helping with the different project presentations throughout the year.
-Creation of a website and a video for our project.</td>
+       <td style="border: 1px #42a5f5 solid;">Linked with the innovative project, the english class requires some deliverables and project presentations throughout the year.</td>
     </tr>
     <tr>
        <td style="border: 1px #42a5f5 solid; font-weight: bold;">Portfolio</td>